oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 ## FAQs

+**Q: Is Oppia Android a part of this year's GSoC?**

+A: Oppia Android won't be able to participate in GSoC this year.
+Note that this is a one-off, and Oppia Android hopes to be back in 2024 when we have better processes and documentation to help contributors get onboarded more smoothly.

 **Q: What technical skills do I need to work on Oppia?**

-A: For Oppia Web, Angular 2+, Python 3.7 and Google App Engine is useful and recommended for most Oppia work; in addition, UI design skills are useful for frontend, user-facing work.
+A: For Oppia Web, Angular 2+, Python 3.8 and Google App Engine are useful and recommended for most Oppia work; in addition, UI design skills are useful for frontend, user-facing work.
 For Oppia Android, you'll want to be familiar with Android development in Kotlin.
 Please see the individual project ideas to determine whether these skills are recommended for the project in question.

 **Q: How can I increase my chances of getting selected?**